 - Expressing your wish to remain silent – Let the police know that you wish to remain silent.
 Do not provide explanations, excuses, or “harmless” details that could jeopardize your case.

 - Asking for a lawyer immediately – In addition to exercising your Fifth Amendment rights, tell the police that you want to speak with a lawyer immediately.
 If the police continue to try to get you to talk, simply repeat your intention to remain silent and your request to speak to a lawyer.

 - Remembering the details of the arrest – If you believe your rights were violated at any point, focus on remembering as many details as you can.
 This includes things like officers’ names, badge numbers, and patrol car numbers.

-Talk to a Hudson County Criminal Defense Lawyer Today > > When you need a dependable criminal defense attorney in Hudson County, trust > your case to the hometown lawyers at William Proetta Criminal Law.
-We can > answer your questions and discuss clear, realistic solutions when you > contact us for a free initial case review.
+Talk to a Hudson County Criminal Defense Lawyer Today

+When you need a dependable criminal defense attorney in south Jersey, trust your case to the hometown lawyers at William Proetta Criminal Law.
+We can answer your questions and discuss clear, realistic solutions when you contact us for a free initial case review.
 Get in touch with us today.